Fishing Lessons Of Life

 But, I am a competitor at heart, and sometimes I would sneak a peek over at my Dad’s bobber.
 It seemed that every time I did that, I would look back and mine would be nowhere to be found, with a fish on the line!
 (I guess if the fish aren’t biting, this is a viable strategy.
 But, I digress).

 It’s easy for us to get distracted sometimes.
 We worry about what others are doing.
 We worry what they think of us.
 And, we try to fix others and make them who we think they should be.
 The problem is that when we do that, we put our focus on things we can’t control.

 As I get older, I am learning that I can do very little to change other people.
 I can’t become exactly like someone else.
 God made one of me (and one of you).
 And, while it’s great to have role models and aspire to be strong in areas that others are, we must understand that we are uniquely made.
 We are custom designed.
 There will never be another one exactly like us.

 So, don’t excuse your weaknesses.
 Work on them.
 But, also work to become better at your strengths.
 You will make much more progress on you than you ever will by trying to change others.
 And, who knows, you might inspire someone else to be a better them!

 Don’t let the lessons end

 With all the life lessons I’ve learned from fishing lessons with my Dad, it would be a shame to keep them all to myself.
 I am inspired to use teachable moments like these in the outdoors to impact the lives of my kids as well.
 I hope you do the same.
-So, whether you hunt, fish or just love being in the outdoors, there are so many great lessons to be learned in the simplicity and wonder of the outdoors.

-And, Dad… thanks for taking me fishing.
+Oh, and Dad… thanks for taking me fishing.